-I am currently a postdoctoral researcher at the Learning and Language Lab in the Psychology Department and an affiliated faculty in the Linguistics Department at the University of Illinois at Urbana-Champaign.
+I am a fellow at the National Center for Supercomputing Applications (NCSA) and a postdoctoral researcher at the Learning and Language Lab in the Psychology Department at the University of Illinois at Urbana-Champaign.

 I received my Ph.D. from the University of Illinois at Urbana-Champaign, where my doctoral research was done at the Educational Psychology Psycholinguistics Lab at the Department of Educational Psychology, Cognitive Science of Teaching and Learning Program.
 In addition, I completed a three-year NIH-funded clinical postdoctoral traineeship with a double appointment at the Division of Experimental Therapeutics in the Psychiatry Department at Columbia University, NY and the Cognitive Neurophysiology Lab at the Nathan Kline Institute for Psychiatric Research, (Orangeburg NY) consistently ranked among top 30 (top 1%) neuroscience research institutions world-wide and a research hub for the neuroscientists in the NY Metro area.